 BlueSkies for Children is dedicated to providing a safe and clean environment for our programs.
 Our Integrated Pest Management (IPM) Plan can be found by clicking on this link here.

 BlueSkies believes that supporting young children includes support for their families, so our fees and our services – childcare along with parent support and education – include both.
 Tuition at BlueSkies covers the cost of enrollment for an individual child, which includes year-round care, all-day care, care for infants through 5’s, warm and freshly-prepared, nutritious lunch every day, formula, diapers, beautiful spaces, age-appropriate materials to explore, and well-educated, experienced teachers adhering to a philosophy of play-based, social-emotionally-focused learning.
 We don’t know of any other early childhood program that offers ALL of these features: only BlueSkies.

-BlueSkies is a nonprofit agency receiving no state or federal subsidies for its Early Childhood Education programs for children or adults.
-Tuition at BlueSkies covers the cost of enrollment for an individual child.
-In addition, we have active parent and Board fund raising committees that support reduced tuition for families who cannot pay the full rate.
-Any family whose child is admitted to the program may apply for financial assistance to subsidize the fees.
+BlueSkies is a nonprofit agency receiving no state or federal subsidies for its Early Childhood Education programs.
+In addition, we have active parent and Board fundraising committees that support reduced tuition for families who cannot pay the full rate.
+Any family whose child is admitted to the program may apply for need-based financial assistance to subsidize the fees.

 No hidden fees – The monthly rate covers everything below!